GarrisonParrish/cryptography-algorithms/README.md

 I made this repository to document some cryptography principles and algorithms that I learn.

-TODO:
+### TODO:
-- homphonic, polygraphic, and polyalphabetic substitution ciphers
+- homophonic, polygraphic, and polyalphabetic substitution ciphers